FAQS

 Why would you see a Naturopathic Doctor?

-2. You want more time with your doctor: When you have an appointment with a Naturopathic Doctor they will take the time to get to know you, to address all of your concerns and answer all of your questions.
+2. You want more time with your practitioner: When you have an appointment with a Naturopath they will take the time to get to know you, to address all of your concerns and answer all of your questions.
 Most initial appointments are scheduled for one full hour and follow up appointments are usually 30 minutes.
 This ensures thorough care and not just symptom management.

 5. You want professional expertise on which supplements to take: Many people self treat.
 They go to the health food store and buy remedies that may or may not be safe or effective for their condition.
 It can also be overwhelming to sort through all of the options available these days.
 When you work with a Naturopathic doctor you are receiving a physician’s level expertise in science and natural therapies.
 This assures that the supplements taken are specific to your body’s needs and in the proper dosage.
 This can also save you a lot of money from purchasing poor quality products that won’t actually benefit you.